Jamshid-Safarboev/Course_work_Birthday_reminder/README.md

 Once the program is running, users can interact with it via a command-line interface.
 They can add birthdays for different individuals, remove existing birthdays, view all reminders, and receive notifications for birthdays occurring on the current day.

-Polymorphism:

 Polymorphism: This is when a subclass provides a different implementation of a method that is already provided by its parent class.
-In your code, the send_notification and print_reminders methods in the Reminder class are overridden in the BirthdayReminder class.
+In our code, the send_notification and print_reminders methods in the Reminder class are overridden in the BirthdayReminder class.
 Also, the EmailNotificationDecoratorclass overrides the send_notification method. class Reminder(ABC):  # Abstract base class
     @abstractmethod
     def send_notification(self):  # Abstract method